vanderleidebastiani/daee/README.md

 - Show information about a label in a phylogenetic tree;
 - Makes node labels;
 - Add species in a phylogenetic tree;
-- Organize a list in a single matrix.
+- Organize a list in a single matrix;
+- Compact a phylogenetic tree;
+- Define graphical parameters to plot phylogenetic tree;
+- Plot phylogenetic tree with nodes collapsed.

 ## Installation